-Principal Property and Equipment Classification Estimated Useful Life Aircraft, engines and related rotable parts 20 - 30 years Buildings and improvements 5 - 30 years Furniture, fixtures and other equipment 3 - 10 years Capitalized software 5 - 10 years to be generated by the assets are less than the carrying amount of the assets and the net book value of the assets exceeds their estimated fair value.
+Principal Property and Equipment Classification Estimated Useful Life Aircraft, engines and related rotable parts 20 - 30 years Buildings and improvements 5 - 30 years Furniture, fixtures and other equipment 3 - 10 years Capitalized software 5 - 10 years

+We assess impairment on operating property and equipment when events and circumstances indicate that the assets may be impaired.
+An asset or group of assets is considered impaired when the undiscounted cash flows estimated to be generated by the assets are less than the carrying amount of the assets and the net book value of the assets exceeds their estimated fair value.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less the cost to sell.